jpascher/T0-Time-Mass-Duality/README.md

 The publications found here form a coherent research program that ranges from theoretical foundations to concrete applications and experimentally verifiable predictions.
 New documents on measurement differences, temperature adjustments, natural units, and scale interactions further expand the program.

+**Important Update (April 2025)**: A new document has been added that explores the ontological equivalence of different perspectives within the T0 model.
+This work demonstrates how seven fundamental ontological truths can be approached from complementary viewpoints, all leading to identical predictions.
+This further validates the comprehensiveness of the T0 model by showing that seemingly different theoretical formulations are in fact equivalent representations of the same underlying reality.

 ## Repository Structure

 The publications and additional documents are organized into the following structure: